fox-one/docs.pando.im/docs/lake/tutorials/listing.md

 Visit Mixin's [asset-profile](https://github.com/MixinNetwork/asset-profile) page, follow the instructions at `README.md` to Mixin Network.

-For example, if you have a ERC-20 token named "RUM", you can add it to Mixin Network:
+For example, if you have an ERC-20 token named "RUM", you can add it to Mixin Network:

 1. an icon file named "icon.png", it should be 520px * 520px.
 2. a json file named "index.json", which should be a valid json file and contain the following information: